jurabek/jurabek/README.md

 ### Hi there, my name is Jurabek👋

-- 🌱 Passionate about Golang and k8s and building Distributed Systems
+- 🌱 Passionate about Golang and building Distributed Systems
 - 💬 Ask me about Cloud Native, Microservices, Security, Kubernetes, and Istio

 <a href="https://twitter.com/azjurabek">